limbernie/freed/README.md

 [2023-11-28T07:14:12Z] Result in file facebook.com.insane.html
 ```

-The result is sorted in descending order (from latest to earliest) by the date/time of domain creation.
+The result is sorted in descending order (latest to earliest) by the domain creation date/time.

 RR stands for Registrar, and is shown as the Registrar's URL.